 - Define KPIs.
 Determine how success in the role will be measured, as well as what projects will need to be completed before moving into the next role.

-- Incorporate L&D. Learning and development teams should be included in creating career growth opportunities.
+- Incorporate L&D. Learning and development teams should be included in creating career advancement opportunities.
 These initiatives could include identifying key training and development milestones, helping build EQ, improving soft skills, increasing job-specific performance, helping create coaches and coachability, and improving leadership and management skills.

 Inform Employees of Career Growth Options